 Prickly Pear Cactus Care

 Prickly Pear Cactus Care.
 Optunia is commonly called Prickly Pear Cactus.
 It is easy to care for and all cacti require little water and thrive in dry hot conditions.
-But we have here some cacti care information to help your cactus garden or xeriscape design look its best.
+But, what we have here is some cacti care information to help your cactus garden or xeriscape design look its best.
 As most folks know cactuses are low-maintenance plants, but they sometimes develop problems.

 Types of Opuntia: